jundalisay/sp/content/en/research/spinoza/politics/chapter-10b.md

 measures can be devised that conform with the nature of its territory and the character of the people, always having as their main concern that subjects should do their duty willingly rather than under constraint of the law.

-[8J For a state that looks only to govern men by fear will be one free from vice rather than endowed with virtue.
-Men should be governed in such a way that they do not think of themselves as being governed but as living as they please and by their own free will, so that their only restraint is love of freedom, desire to increase their property, and hope of atta ining offices of state.
+<sup>8</sup> For a state that looks only to govern men by fear will be one free from vice rather than endowed with virtue.
+Men should be governed in such a way that they
+do not think of themselves as being governed but as living as they please and by their own free will, so that their only restraint is love of freedom, desire to increase their property, and hope of atta ining offices of state.

 As for statues, triumphal processions, and other incentives to virtue, these are symbols of servitude rather than of freedom; 12 for it is slaves, not free men , who are assigned rewards for virtue.
-I do indeed admit that men are spurred on by such inducements, but whereas at first they were awarded to men of greatness, with the passage of time and the growth of jealousy they are granted to men of no accoun� exalted by their enormous wealth, to the great indignation of all good men.
+I do admit that men are spurred on by such inducements, but whereas at first they were awarded to men of greatness, with the passage of time and the growth of jealousy they are granted to men of no accoun� exalted by their enormous wealth, to the great indignation of all good men.
 Then again, those who boast of their ancestors' triumphs and statues think they suffer injustice if they are not granted precedence over others.

 Finally, to omit other considerations, th is much is certain, that equality, the abandonment of which must entail the loss of